 Explosive-laden drone hit Erbil airport in Iraq, aimed at U.S. base -security sources

-BAGHDAD, July 6 (Reuters) - A drone attacked Erbil airport in northern Iraq with explosives on Tuesday, aimed at the U.S. base on the airport grounds, Kurdish security sources said.
+BAGHDAD (Reuters) -A drone attacked Erbil airport in northern Iraq with explosives on Tuesday, aimed at the U.S. base on the airport grounds, Kurdish security sources said.

 Sirens were blaring from the U.S. consulate in the city, the capital of Iraqi Kurdistan, the sources said.